citusdata/citus_docs/develop/migration_mt_ror.rst

-To solve this problem, for the models which are logically related to a store (the tenant for our app), you should add store\_id to the constraints, effectively scoping objects unique inside a given store.
+To solve this problem, for the models which are logically related to a store (the tenant for our app), you should add store\_id to the constraints, effectively scoping objects uniquely inside a given store.
 This helps add the concept of tenancy to your models, thereby making the multi-tenant system more robust.